tpmiller85/vinyl-me-please/README.md

 <a name="#data_goals"></a>

 ## Data & Goals
-The data for this project came from two sources: the main Vinyl Me, Please **Production/Sales PostgreSQL** Database, and the response data from a large **customer survey**, which was available in .csv format.
+The data for this project came from two sources: the main Vinyl Me, Please **Production/Sales PostgreSQL** Database, and the response data from a large **customer survey**, which was available in **.csv** format.

-For this project my main focus was on the customer survey data, since not much work had been done yet with this data set.
-The goal was to utilize customer-level data from the production database such as total lifetime revenue and account status (active/canceled) and to merge it with the survey response data in order to produce new insights.
+For this project, my main focus was on the **customer survey data**, since not much work had been done yet with this data set.
+The goal was to utilize customer-level data from the production database such as total lifetime revenue and account status (active/canceled), and to merge it with the survey response data in order to produce new insights.

 <a name="#data_pipeline"></a>

 ## Data Pipeline
-The **PostgreSQL database** dump was restored into a PostgreSQL database running in a **Docker container on my local system**.
-From there, I established a pipeline to **Python** using **psycopg 2**.
-The .csv survey data was read directly into a Python environment using pandas, and the two data sources were able to be joined using the customer email address.
-Since they surveys were originally sent out using the customer account email, all of the email addresses matched.
+I restored the PostgreSQL database dump I was given access to into a **PostgreSQL database** running in a **Docker container on my local system**.
+From there, I established a pipeline to **Python** using **Psycopg 2**.
+The **.csv survey data** was read directly into a Python environment using **pandas**, and the two data sources were able to be joined using the customer email address as a key.
+Since they surveys were originally sent out using the customer account email, all of the email addresses matched up.

 Throughout the project, all data was saved outside of this git repo in order to protect any **Personally Identifiable Information (PII)** contained in the data.

 <a name="#eda"></a>

 ## Exploratory Data Analysis (EDA)
-The customer survey included over 120 questions, and was filled out by approx. 62,00 customers.
+The customer survey included over **120 questions**, and was filled out by approx. **6,200 customers**.
 The responses were a mix of the following types:
 * Numerical
 * Multiple-Choice
 * Free-form text answers

 For multiple choice questions, each possible selection was encoded as a new column, so the resulting data set was approx. 6200 rows x 450 columns.

 My initial findings (using some of the methods described below) showed tht the **most valuable customers for Vinyl Me, Please are long-time vinyl buyers**, who have been buying vinyl for 15+ years.
-While this is good to know, this is also a fairly limited market, so my focus shifted to answering the following:
+While this is good to know, this is also a fairly limited market, so my focus shifted to answering the following questions:

-* ### How does Vinyl Me, Please:
+* ### How does Vinyl Me, Please **attract** NEW vinyl buyers (*vinyl noobs*)?
-  * ### attract NEW vinyl buyers, and then
-  * ### retain them as subscribers?
+* ### How does Vinyl Me, Please **retain** *vinyl noobs* as subscribers?

 I was able to look at just *vinyl noobs* by subsetting the survey responses.
-I selected all users whp reported that they had been buying vinyl records for 0 - 3 years, which reduced the responses from 6,200 customers to 2,100 customers.
+I selected all users whp reported that they had been **buying vinyl records for 0 - 3 years**, which reduced the responses from 6,200 customers to 2,100 customers.

 <a name="#attract"></a>

 ## How Does VMP Attract *Vinyl Noobs*? - Natural Language Processing
-A good proxy for how to attract people who are new to vinyl was to see how *vinyl noobs* answered the survey question: "Why did you start buying vinyl originally?".
-Since these were free-form text responses, I built a class ([survey_nlp.py](src/models/survey_nlp.py)) that performed four different types of Natural Language Processing in order to find the main topics that were covered in the responses.
-I implemented the following algorithms:
+A good proxy for how to attract people who are new to vinyl was to see how *vinyl noobs* answered the survey question: **"Why did you start buying vinyl originally?"**.
+Since these were free-form text responses, I built a class ([survey_nlp.py](src/models/survey_nlp.py)) that performed four different types of **Natural Language Processing** (NLP) in order to find the main topics that were covered in the responses.
+I implemented and compared the following algorithms:

 * SKLearn LDA ([Wikipedia](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation)/[SKLearn](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.LatentDirichletAllocation.html))
 * SKLearn NMF([Wikipedia](https://en.wikipedia.org/wiki/Non-negative_matrix_factorization)/[SKLearn NMF](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.NMF.html))
 * Gensim LDA ([Wikipedia](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation)/[Gensim](https://radimrehurek.com/gensim/models/ldamodel.html))
 * Mallet LDA using Gensim wrapper ([Wikipedia](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation)/[Gensim](https://radimrehurek.com/gensim/models/wrappers/ldamallet.html)/[Mallet homepage](http://mallet.cs.umass.edu))

-In the end, the SKLearn LDA algorithm seemed to provide the clearest topics for this data set.
+In the end, the **SKLearn LDA** algorithm seemed to provide the clearest topics for this data set.

 <a name="#lda"></a>